mathieugrac/mixture-boilerplate/README.md

 Boilerplate Mixture
 =====================

-This is boilerplate v2.0 for boostraping projects with mixture.io
+This is my boilerplate for bootstraping projects with mixture.io